 - Preheat oven to 325 degrees.

-- Heat the heavy cream with the sale and pumpkin pie spices until the mixture comes to a low boil, stirring constantly.
+- Cook the heavy cream, salt, and pumpkin pie spices in a medium saucepan over medium heat until the mixture comes to a low boil, stirring constantly.
 Remove from heat and cover with a lid for 15 minutes.

 - Meanwhile, beat egg yolks and mix with 1/2 cup sugar, pumpkin puree, and vanilla.